 1. Advanced Knowledge

 While a great product or business idea is a start, you’ll also need insight into various aspects of business, like operations, marketing, accounting—most of which are covered in the core curriculum of most business programs.
 Plus, real-life case reviews help you learn vicariously by analyzing the mistakes and accomplishments of entrepreneurs who’ve come before you.
 The best business schools also incorporate hands-on, practical experiences, so you can see what it’s like on the ground in some of the country’s leading corporations.

 Before you make your mark on the world as an entrepreneur, business school can give you the necessary foundation to test-drive your ideas.
 Put your ideas to the test by submitting your business plan to competitions.
 See how your ideas measure up and get useful feedback to help you refine your business plan before putting it in front of investors.

 3. Mentorship Opportunities

-Aside from the practical skills you develop in business school, the environment is one that nurtures collaboration and creative thinking, facilitated by the expert faculty you’ll work with.
+Aside from the practical skills you develop while getting your business degree, the environment is one that nurtures collaboration and creative thinking, facilitated by the expert faculty you’ll work with.
 In addition to one-on-one guidance from an entrepreneur advisor or professor, you can also take advantage of special mentorship programs, like the six-month executive-in-residence program offered in the California School of Management and Leadership MBA program.

 4. Access to Vast Network

 Having a great business idea is just the beginning.
 To find success as an entrepreneur, you also need general and industry-specific knowledge that enables you to effectively launch, market, and run your business.
-You can learn all that and more in one of the many business programs at Alliant International University.
+You can learn all that and more with an on-campus or online business degree from Alliant International University.